Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

 Shortly after, Afshin Darian (QuantStack) started building the new status page ([`conda-forge.github.io#2090`](https://github.com/conda-forge/conda-forge.github.io/pull/2090)).
 We had decided to not rely on a Quetz instance because that would tie us to running and maintaining a server 24/7, with the associated costs.
 Instead, the new proposal presented a client-side dashboard built with components already offered by the Docusaurus framework.
 Since it uses React, it was deemed as a good compromise of complexity and long-term maintenance costs (specially for the conda-forge teams, who are not too familiar with the fast changing frontend development).
 After lots of feedback (118 comments!), the PR was finally merged in March 2024.

-As we were increasingly satisfied with the results, we [https://github.com/conda-forge/conda-forge.github.io/issues/1971](started consulting) the conda-forge community and submitted the final proposal for review and merge.
+As we were increasingly satisfied with the results, we [started consulting](https://github.com/conda-forge/conda-forge.github.io/issues/1971) the conda-forge community and submitted the final proposal for review and merge.
 However, we were still serving the documentation itself from Sphinx.
 It took a couple of extra PRs to convert Sphinx's RST text to Docusaurus' Markdown and make it look great.
 Klaus Zimmermann (Quansight) also contributed some consolidated documentation taken from our infrastructure notes.

 The website was officially launched on April 9th, 2024.
 The [announcement blogpost](https://conda-forge.org/news/2024/04/09/new-website) contains some more details if you are curious, but the main changes are: